Batmobile: Batman: The Animated Series

 The Batmobile in Batman: The Animated Series combined style elements from various eras to produce a long, low vehicle with square lines, long fins, and a blunt nose with a massive chrome grille that could have been from any time from the 1930s to the 1990s.
-This version of the Batmobile also vaguely resembled the Batmobile from the first two Tim Burton movies.
+This version of the Batmobile also vaguely resembled the Batmobile from the first two Tim Burton films.
 Despite the obvious presence of the jet exhaust, the show frequently used sound effects from a reciprocating engine for the Batmobile's driving scenes.
 This, plus direct views of the engine (as seen in the episode "The Mechanic"), suggests that the car used a large piston engine for primary power and an auxiliary jet or nitro engine for high-speed acceleration.
-It also had an armored stationary mode to prevent people from tampering with the car when it was left unattended, though this was not as overt as the "shields" used in the 1989 movie Batmobile.
+It also had an armored stationary mode to prevent people from tampering with the car when it was left unattended, though this was not as overt as the "shields" used in the 1989 film Batmobile.
 The original Batmobile design had many design variants as well as Bruce Wayne's limousine, as seen in Batman Beyond, which the producers referred to as "an upside-down Batmobile".
 It also made a cameo in the episode "The Call, Part 1", of the third season of Batman Beyond.